 //or

-export default variable
+export default variableexport default function(){}

-import yourDefineName from './PathToExportModule.js'
+export default variableimport yourDefineName from './PathToExportModule.js'

-import yourDefineName from './PathToExportModule.js'
+import yourDefineName from './PathToExportModule.js'export {variable1,variable2 as yourDefinedName};

-export {variable1,variable2 as yourDefinedName};
+export const functionToExport = function(){};export {variable1,variable2 as yourDefinedName};

-export const functionToExport = function(){};
+export const functionToExport = function(){};//Import specific part

 import {nameOfTheVariable,nameOfTheFunction as yourDefinedName} from './PathToExportModule.js'